 Apartment Blocks

-Trinity Hospital is a group of almshouses built in 1613 and has Grade II* Listed Building status.
+Trinity Hospital is a group of almshouses built in 1613 with Grade II* Listed Building status.
 There is a bench in front which you can sit down on to enjoy the view.

 Trinity Hospital